 For more information, Email us or call: 4215-804-8912.

 For specific information about student activity dates or project due dates, use the calendar on the bottom of the left-hand menu on our website.

-The Internship Depot is the overarching name given to educational programs offered and operated by Challenge Central LLC, a limited liability corporation established in New Jersey 15 years ago.
+The Internship Depot is the overarching name given to educational programs offered and operated by Challenge Central, a Limited Liability Corporation established in New Jersey about 18 years ago.

 In its early years, Challenge Central offered a single online program that evaluated and improved skills in commonly used business software.
 Originally called the Technology Challenge, that program is being re-launched in 2024 as the The Challenges, which will offer business software assessments.

 While operating the Technology Challenge and in light of continued and increasingly negative reports from employers about the hard and soft skills of recently graduated students (high school and college) and their lack of skills (academic and behavioral), the management team at The Internship Depot developed The Rainmakers Internship Preparation Program, The Stormy Wannabees Advantage Initiative, The First Rung, The Rainmakers Club, and The Challenges, all of which are extensively described on this website.

 Challenge Central staff is comprised of a small team of professionals who have worked together for over ten years.
 The organization is led by president and CEO Dana Elizabeth Egreczky, whose career includes 16 years as a middle and high school science teacher, several years as a corporate trainer, and almost three decades in various and successively larger chambers of commerce in New Jersey (the Somerset County Chamber of Commerce, the Morris County Chamber of Commerce, and the New Jersey Chamber of Commerce).

 During her tenure as a workforce executive for the Chambers, Ms. Egreczky served the business community in identical capacities as their workforce development executive and president/CEO or Executive Director of their non-profit affiliates.
 Ms. Egreczky raised millions of dollars in grants and corporate contributions, served as Principal Project Investigator for several National Science Foundation and Robert Wood Johnson Foundation grants, and developed and established programs that reached tens of thousands of students across the New Jersey and beyond.